 So, we’re back with another episode of Blog Talk.
 This is a new series on The Chopped Podcast, but it received so much positive reviews, we had to come back with episode two!
 Blog Talk consists of Marly and Trevor (see links below) talking about your questions on food blogging; the behind-the-scenes kind of questions.
 These are the questions you’d love to ask but just don’t know who or how to ask.
 Or maybe you’ve been pondering a question for a long time but hesitated to ask it for fear you might sound…stupid!

 Rule #1 of Blog Talk: There are no stupid questions in Blog Talk.

-Here’s a favorite quote that came out of today’s Blog Talk: Social Media Live:I really would love to see food blogging become this very esteemed and very valid profession and… Click To Tweet
+Here’s a favorite quote that came out of today’s Blog Talk: Social Media Live:I really would love to see food blogging become this very esteemed and very valid profession and one way to do that is to lead with integrity.
+Click To Tweet

 Our goal at ChoppedCon is to help you be your best.
 We hope this Blog Talk: Social Media Live episode is helpful to the important work you’re doing every day!